 The calculation parameters specify how calculations are carried out in ODEON.
 As a starting point, ODEON suggests values that may be considered suitable for most calculation parameters, but please be aware that they may not apply perfectly to every situation, e.g. in a room with strong decoupling effects or very uneven distribution of absorption more late rays will be needed (explained in more detail further below), and in a room with strong focusing a transition order higher than 2 is suggested.
 Select one of the pre-sets: Survey, Engineering or Precision, which represent different levels of quality of results.
 ODEON will adjust the calculation parameters accordingly.
+You can always adjust the calculation parameters further manually.
 There are a couple of parameters in the General settings which should always be adjusted the Impulse response length and Number of late rays.
 The Specialist settings normally don't need to be adjusted.